Varvara Gracheva: 2019: Rapid rise in the rankings, WTA Tour and top 125 debut

-2020: Consistency on the WTA Tour, US Open third round, top 100 debut
+2020: Consistency on WTA Tour, US Open 3rd round, top 100

 Gracheva reached the final round of qualifying at the Australian Open with wins over Chloé Paquet and Olga Danilović, but fell at the final hurdle to former world No. 45, Johanna Larsson.
 It was the beginning of a five-match losing streak for the Russian before the COVID-19 pandemic halted the 2020 WTA Tour.
-Nonetheless, she was able to make her top 100 debut on March 2, 2020, just in time before the suspension of the tournaments.
+Nonetheless, she was able to make her top 100 debut on 2 March 2020, just in time before the suspension of the tournaments.

-She was part of the first WTA tournament of the tour's resumption, the Palermo Ladies Open, as the top seed in qualifying.
+She was part of the first tournament of the WTA Tour's resumption, the Palermo Ladies Open, as the top seed in qualifying.
 She ended her losing streak with a win over local wildcard Matilde Paoletti, but was stunned by Martina Trevisan in the final qualifying round.

-Gracheva finally made her Grand Slam main-draw debut at the US Open, and upset the higher-ranked Paula Badosa in straight sets to triumph on her main draw debut.
+Gracheva finally made her main-draw debut at the US Open, and upset the higher-ranked Paula Badosa in straight sets to triumph on her main draw debut.
 In the second round, she pulled off one of the biggest comebacks in history by overturning a 1–6, 1–5 deficit against 30th seed Kristina Mladenovic, saving multiple match points to reach the third round for the first time in her career.
 Although she eventually lost to eighth seed Petra Martić in a tight contest in the third round, her performance made her receive the limelight.

 Gracheva also made her French Open main-draw debut, but lost to eventual quarterfinalist and third seed, Elina Svitolina, in a straight-setter in the first round.
 Her year ended with a second-round appearance at the Upper Austria Ladies Linz, after defeating Katarina Zavatska in the first round.

-She ended the year inside the top 100 for the first time in her career, with a 10–14 win–loss record, but three of those wins coming at WTA Tour main-draw level.
+She ended the year with a 10–14 win–loss record, three of those wins coming at WTA Tour main-draw level, and inside the top 100 for the first time in her career.